 [1 month] after the ORM meeting, the BR informs the ITU members via a circular letter that the plan developed by the ORM meeting has met the requirements, if no dissatisfaction statement is received (see 5) above);

-if however a statement of dissatisfaction is received, the Bureau calls for a Reassessment Meeting to be held within [1month]: the participants to this reassessment meeting will be the notifying MSS administrations, with the Bureau and ICAO as observers.
+if however a statement of dissatisfaction is received, the Bureau calls for a Reassessment Meeting to be held within [1month]: the participants to this reassessment meeting will be the notifying MSS administrations.
+The Bureau and ICAO are also invited to this reassessment meeting as observers.

+It is noted that the Reassessment Meeting will only discuss the reasons of dissatisfaction and will comment, if needed, the AMS(R)S spectrum requirements justifications and the accommodation of those.
+The Reassessment Meeting will not touch the coordination agreement nor modify it.
+If felt necessary, the Reassessment Meeting may provide advises to the notifying administrations participating to the multilateral coordination meetings on how to resolve the dissatisfaction.

+The BR and ICAO being observers, they can not take part in the decision and are present only to give additional information if required, respectively on regulatory aspects or air traffic requirements.

 This Reassessment Meeting may call for extra-ordinary ORM meeting, which is requested to adapt the plan, taking due regard to the advice of the Reassessment Meeting.
-This extra-ordinary ORM meeting should take place within [3 months].
+This extra-ordinary ORM meeting should take place as soon as possible, preferable immediately after the Reassessment Meeting.